dsc-courses/practice.dsc10.com/problems/wi21-final/q17-regression.md

 # BEGIN PROB

-**True or False**:The slope of the regression line, when both variables are measured in original units, is never more than 1.
+**True or False**: The slope of the regression line, when both variables are measured in original units, is never more than 1.

 # BEGIN SOLUTION